 Like the speaker, many shared experiences where desperation created a turning point in their lives.
 But more people than I expected, seemed to desire the ability to recreate the actual desperation from which their moments of inspiration evolved.
-Most of the participants agreed that these were the moments from which aspirations were revealed — and hope was renewed.
-Almost all who participated, however, struggled to see these moments outside their negative connotation.
-But yet, it was something they still desired?
+Most of the participants agreed that these were the moments from which they realized and declared new or renewed aspirations.
+But many struggled to see these moments outside of the negative connotation of the origin from which they derived.

 I knew that in order to share my perspective, I would have to go to a very vulnerable place in my life.
 But, I was still encouraged by the notion that I no longer resided in that space.
 Once I opened up, I knew this would be a story I wanted to share with you, but only in the hopes you will find inspiration and seek your own aspiration.
 This is why I started Lotus Petals Therapy and why Dee Dial Lifestyle is so important to me.
 But, I digress…

-The American language is so full of idioms and words that have been misused that I feel the need to start this discussion, by having us agree on a few terms.
+The American language is so full of idioms and misused words that starting this discussion by having us agree on a few terms seems necessary.
 Let us agree that desperation refers to a state of despair from which some extreme behavior occurs.
 Let’s say that inspiration is the motivation to do something, often thought of as positive.
 And, aspiration is a desire or hope for something, often in the future.

-So, my business has grown from a state of desperation where I suffered from what I believed then, to be a medical setback, career disillusionment and unbearable racial trauma.
+So, my business has grown from a state of desperation where I suffered from what I believed then, to be a medical setback, career disillusionment, and unbearable racial trauma.
 My aspiration was for a healthier state of well-being, for me and those around me.
-My inspiration came from the discovery in our ability to heal ourselves and overcome obstacles using techniques that provide emotional, mental and spiritual empowerment.
+My inspiration came from the discovery of our ability to heal ourselves and overcome obstacles using techniques that provide emotional, mental, and spiritual empowerment.

-Many of my blogs have served as a cathartic part of my personal healing, so the speaker’s message was very timely.
+Many of my writings started as a cathartic source of my own personal healing so the speaker’s message was very timely and very personal.
 Our society is simultaneously going through a phase of openness and vulnerability and closed-mindedness and cruelty.
 Because of that, parts of what I know could sincerely reach and help others, remain on my editor’s desk and mine.
-Others, I am concerned have been edited to uselessness.
+Others, I am concerned have been edited to the point of uselessness.
 But I heard in the speaker’s voice, a reminder of my commitment to my readers.
 So, I began this post, almost immediately.
 My editor is not going to like that I am posting this without input.
 But you deserve it.

 So when I think back to the day I was diagnosed, I realize the power of language and I am reminded of two important things.
-One, is that nothing lasts forever; everything is in a state of impermanence.
+One is that nothing lasts forever; everything is in a state of impermanence.
 (Impermanence is one of my favorite topics, so you will hear more about that one in the future.)
-The second, is that feelings of desperation are actually opportunities where your despair has actually come to an end.
+The second is that feelings of desperation are actually opportunities where despair has actually come to an end.

 It’s at that endpoint where you actually have a choice.
 You can continue to live in the condition that only resides in your perspective or you can change your perspective and actually live.

 As a former patient of my diagnosis, I am able to help others find options that bring a source of healing.
 As a former cog in a corporate machine, I am able to actively listen to others who desire a similar place of internal peace.
-As a former victim of racial trauma, I am able to coach others to this newfound place of racial healing.
-And the biggest shift occurred with my ability to reframe my state of despair into pure opportunity.
+As a former victim of racial trauma, I am able to coach others to a place of racial healing.
+And the biggest shift occurred with my ability to reframe my state of despair and envision pure opportunity.

 Despair often occurs when the options you have chosen have come to an end.
 Deep down inside, your consciousness knows that the world operates in a state of impermanence but you are bound by the natural desire to cling to what is comfortable or known.
 However, as soon as you let go, “opportunity” awaits.

-The sooner you see your despair as “opportunity,” the sooner inspiration will appear.
-This is when you can see that desperation, inspiration, and opportunity, all reside in the same space.
+The sooner you see your despair as pure “opportunity,” the sooner inspiration will appear.
+It is in that moment that you will see that desperation, inspiration, and opportunity, actually, all reside in the same space.
 Once you come to see the beauty of this revelation, you can aspire to the next phase of your life.